MycroftAI/mimic1/README.md

   then work can continue on `development` for the next release.

 ##### Coding Style Requirements
-  To keep the code in mimic coherent a simple coding style/guide is needed.
+  To keep the code in mimic coherent a simple coding style/guide is used.

   **Indentation**: Each level of indentation is *4 spaces*.